Shared schema: when to use and when not to

 In the examples above, the orderId and userId fields are used to uniquely identify an order or user, respectively.

 As a key never changes, it’s the perfect candidate for being shared.
-Doing so can improve the readability, type-safety, and traceability of the data.
+Doing so can actually improve the readability, type-safety, and traceability of the data.

 {